 Summer is here, and with it comes a slew of new “friends,” some of whom are a tad too friendly for my taste.
+Thank goodness for homemade items like Itch Be Gone Paste, which only takes two ingredients to make!

 Down here in the South, we’ve been dealing with some of these friends for far too long already.
 The beginning of April saw the fire ants coming out to play, and by the middle of the month we were being visited by the ever-friendly mosquitoes.